WilliamQLiu/williamqliu.github.io/_posts/2015-05-13-algorithms.md

 ####<a id="algorithmefficient">Is the algorithm efficient?</a>

 There are different algorithms to solve the same problem and they are often drastically different in efficiency.
-We normally measure efficiency by looking at two things:
+We normally measure efficiency by looking at _running time_, which is mainly affected by the _size of input_.

 1. the _size of input_ (i.e. normally we look at the _number of items in the input_; for other problems like multiplying integers, we look at the _total number of bits_ used)
 2. the _running time_ (i.e. the number of 'steps'; the number of times something is executed).
 We normally focus on the _worst-case running time_ (aka __Omega__), but sometimes we look at the _average-case running time_ (__Theta__) when doing _probabilistic analysis_.
 We rarely care about _best-case running time_ (aka __O__).